 How to translate the details of champagne labels ?

-The label contains useful information but do not rely solely on that to judge a bottle.
+The champagne label contains useful information but do not rely solely on that to judge a bottle.

-Since 1979, champagne labels have included nine mandatory factors, in compliance with European Union legislation:
+Since 1979, champagne label have included nine mandatory factors, in compliance with European Union legislation:

 Don’t drink and drive.
 Enjoy responsibly.